 10. Split Rock Lighthouse

-We begin our Top 10 Countdown of Historic Sites in Minnesota with Split Rock Lighthouse.
+We’re on to our Top 10 Historic Sites In Minnesota.
+At #10 is the Split Rock Lighthouse.

 Points Of Interest At Split Rock

 While you’re there, be sure to check out:

 - The Lighthouse Keeper’s House: Pay a visit to the lighthouse keeper’s home, restored to its 1920s condition when the light station could only be reached by water.
 See how the lighthouse keeper and his family made do in one of the harshest and most isolated places in North America, when visitors and fresh supplies were few and far between.

 - The Fog Signal Building: The foghorn was used at the first sign of fog, smoke, or snow.
 Until it was decommissioned in 1969, the fog siren served as an audible warning for ships when inclement weather led to reduced visibility.
 The foghorn sounds two to three times an hour.